 Relatives and Associates

 Social Media Accounts and More

 The State Police is the entity responsible for keeping and maintaining all criminal history information.
 They do offer the general public access to these records online through their The Internet Criminal History Access Tool (ICHAT) system.
-Criminal histories will include things like police reports, RAP sheets, warrants, misdemeanors, felonies, sex offenses, arrests, incarcerations, parole, and probation information.
+A Michigan criminal background check will include things like police reports, RAP sheets, warrants, misdemeanors, felonies, sex offenses, arrests, incarcerations, parole, and probation information.

 On average 489,957 gun checks annually are being conducted through NICS in California.

 Michigan background check laws pertain most often to employment.
 For example, public employers in Detroit are not allowed to ask about or use criminal history information in their hiring process.
 The only exception to this rule is when a state or federal statute mandates a criminal background check when hiring new employees.